ramalok/amplicon_processing/README.md

-#  Bash workflows for MiSeq amplicon processing
+#  Workflows for MiSeq amplicon processing

       Questions : ramiro.logares at gmail.com
       Given without any warranty